helgeklein/Restic-Backup-Grafana-Dashboard/README.md

-# Restic-Backup-Grafana-Dashboard
+# Restic/Resticprofile Backup Grafana Dashboard
-Grafana dashboard to monitor restic/resticprofile backup operations.
+This is a Grafana dashboard to monitor restic/resticprofile backup operations.

+## Preview

+## Requirements